MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

     ![Screenshot of the Azure portal, displaying restored data.](./media/contoso-migration-refactor-linux-app-service-mysql/workbench6.png)

-8. Finally, the admins need to update the database information on the web apps.
+8. The admins update the database information on the web apps.
 On the MySQL instance, they open **Connection Strings**.

     ![Screenshot of the "Connection Strings" link in the MySQL instance.](./media/contoso-migration-refactor-linux-app-service-mysql/workbench7.png)

-9. In the strings list, they locate the web app settings, and copy them by selecting **Click to copy**.
+9. In the connection strings list, they select the web app settings and then copy them by selecting **Click to copy**.

     ![Screenshot of the web app settings in the MySQL instance.](./media/contoso-migration-refactor-linux-app-service-mysql/workbench8.png)